Helly121/FRM-Prototype-Virtuebyte-3DS/README.md

 Once the FastAPI server is running, navigate to `http://127.0.0.1:8000/` in your browser to access the **3DS Risk Intelligence Console**, a highly polished, interactive dashboard with three core views:

 1. **Transaction Simulator**: Test exact JSON payloads against the scoring engine.
 You can click **"Normal Txn"** to see how a typical transaction perfectly matches a card's baseline, yielding a `LOW` risk tier, or **"Anomalous Txn"** to simulate an integrity threat (e.g., unknown app package, massive purchase amount, mismatched OS) triggering a `HIGH` risk tier. *Scoring transactions here will dynamically update the historical profile baseline in real-time!*
 2. **Dynamic Dataset Load Simulator**: Trigger a concurrent simulation of 50 synthetic transactions instantly.
 The simulator splits traffic into Normal (80%), Suspicious (15%), and Abnormal (5%) buckets, scoring them live.
-You can click on any generated row to open an interactive modal revealing the full raw payload and the precise mathematical factors that drove the engine's tier decision.
+The results table dynamically extracts and displays the **Top Risk Factors** for each transaction.
+You can hover and click on any generated row to open an interactive modal revealing the full raw payload and the precise mathematical factors that drove the engine's tier decision.
-3. **Profile Explorer**: A direct view into the PostgreSQL `synthetic_profiles` table.
+3. **Profile Explorer**: A direct view into the PostgreSQL `card_profiles` table.
 View the exact learning state of each card hash, including Profile Maturity (transaction count and model confidence percentage), Trust State (Normal, Probation, or Elevated Scrutiny), and a dynamically updating `last_updated` timestamp.
 You can click on any profile to see the raw multi-dimensional mathematical frequency dictionaries the engine is building under the hood.